Inferring the population properties of galactic binaries from LISA's stochastic foreground: Simulation-based inference

 where $N_\lambda$ denotes the number of different realizations. \\ We treat each foreground realization as an independent input and average the resulting posteriors, i.e. we approximate the integral in Eq.~\eqref{eq: posterior samples combination} by stacking $10^3$ posterior samples from $N_\lambda=10^3$ PSD draws.
 In practice, this procedure marginalizes over the GPR prediction, thereby improving the robustness of our inference.
 We emphasize that this is exactly the approach we would adopt when combining posterior samples from a global fit analysis, where one would have a set of curves drawn from the posterior for the parameters of $\sgal$ and $\sinstr$.

 We first validate the statistical calibration of our inference framework by analyzing 100 independent test simulations, with $\vec{\Lambda}$ drawn from the prior.
 The results are summarized in the probability–probability (\pp) plot shown in Fig.~\ref{fig: PP plot}, where we show the cumulative distribution functions (CDFs) of the fraction of true values contained within a given credible interval for each parameter.
-All \pp curves are consistent with the diagonal within statistical fluctuations, where a diagonal \pp plot indicates perfect Bayesian coverage.
-Figure~\ref{fig: PP plot} also reports the $p$-values resulting from Kolmogorov–Smirnov (KS) tests for each parameter.
-Using Fisher’s method, we obtain a combined $p$-value of $0.425$, which suggests no significant evidence to reject the null hypothesis of perfect Bayesian coverage, indicating that our inference framework is well calibrated.
+All \pp curves are consistent with the diagonal within statistical fluctuations, where a diagonal \pp plot indicates perfect Bayesian coverage. \review{To further assess statistical coverage, we compute the \pp curve for the posterior density $p(\vec{\Lambda} |\boldsconf)$.
+This approach allows us to probe the calibration of the \emph{full} n-dimensional posterior, rather than restricting the assessment to its marginal projections.
+The density is obtained directly from the flow $q_\phi(\vec{\Lambda} | \boldsconf)$.} Figure~\ref{fig: PP plot} also reports the $p$-values resulting from Kolmogorov–Smirnov (KS) tests.
+Using Fisher’s method, \review{we obtain a combined $p$-value of $0.425$ for the marginals, which---together with the $p$-value of $0.502$ for $\log p(\vec{\Lambda} | \boldsconf)$---suggests} no significant evidence to reject the null hypothesis of perfect Bayesian coverage, indicating that our inference framework is well calibrated.